Program

 Strengthening relationships with sovereign tribes to foster collaboration in our parks.

 Working with leadership in the National Park Service (NPS), the National Park Foundation’s Native American Fund helps strengthen the relationship between sovereign tribes and our national parks.
-The Native American Fund delivers support to priority needs and interests of tribes and national parks, helping to incorporate more native voices in storytelling in parks.
+The program delivers support to priority needs and interests of tribes and national parks, including helping to incorporate more Native voices in storytelling in parks.
 The program also supports projects that help uncover and share a more authentic history and greater learning from tribal relationships with the land of our parks, as well as those which connect and engage people of Native American descent with their local parks.

 Program Highlights